tianshang486/mysql/intl.en-US/User Guide/Security/Set the whitelist.md

 -   RDS instances that support ECS security groups are MySQL 5.6, PostgreSQL, and MariaDB TX.
 -   Regions that support ECS security groups: Hangzhou, Qingdao, and Hongkong.
 -   You can set both the IP whitelist and ECS security group.
 All ECS instances specified in either the IP whitelist or security group can access the RDS instance.
--   Currently each RDS instance can have only one ECS security group.
+-   Currently each RDS instance supports one security group.

 **Procedure**